utxorpc/haskell-sdk/client/README.md

 An SDK for clients of the [UTxO RPC](https://utxorpc.org/) specification.

+The goal of this SDK is to reduce boilerplate and increase ease of use of the UTxO RPC spec.
 This SDK provides convenience methods for creating a connection to a UTxO RPC service and for calling each each method in the UTxO RPC specification.
 Automated logging of each event in a gRPC call is also supported.

 ## How to Use